mono/website/docs/advanced/garbage-collector/sgen/working-with-sgen.md

 Both the minor and major collector can make use of multiple worker threads to scan the heap.

 For the major collector, parallel collection is only supported during the finishing pause of a concurrent collection.
-This mode can be enabled by setting `major=marskweep-conc-par`.
+This mode can be enabled by setting `major=marksweep-conc-par`.
 This mode can be useful for application that have very large heaps.

 The minor collector also supports a parallel mode.
 By default, minor collections are single threaded (`minor=simple`).
 Parallel collection can be enabled with `minor=simple-par`.
 Since minor collections are very short, the parallel mode is usually not necessary.
 Applications with large memory usage, with large nursery size or that trigger a lot of object reference writes in the major heap can particularly benefit from a parallel minor.